QubitPi/hashistack/docs/docs/setup.md

 :::

 _The Route 53, in order to promote the best security practices, requires all EC2 instances behind its domain to be accessible at HTTPS_.
-This requires us or hashicorp-aws to install SSL certificates on each deployed EC2 instance, which is why SSL certificate file and SSL certificate key file come into play.
+This requires us or hashistack to install SSL certificates on each deployed EC2 instance, which is why SSL certificate file and SSL certificate key file come into play.

-In order to simply, or better saying promoting best single-responsibility of any cloud application, deployment, _hashicorp-aws assumes application should handle business logics only and not SSL themselves_.
+In order to simply, or better saying promoting best single-responsibility of any cloud application, deployment, _hashistack assumes application should handle business logics only and not SSL themselves_.
 It therefore let application run under regular and simple HTTP protocol and uses [Nginx reverse proxy](https://www.nginx.com/resources/glossary/reverse-proxy-server/) to re-route all HTTPS to HTTP on that application.
 This is the reason Nginx config file above will be needed.